uno-labs/UnoSemuxLightCoreWasm/README.md

 Installation
 ------------

+To build the project, QMAKE and EMSCRIPTEN compiler are used.
+The build process is quite complicated, so the compiled files are laid out in the assets section.

 Download an archive `uno_semux_light_core.tar.gz` from assets on release page of this project.
 Then unpack the archive into your project folder.